optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

       criterion function in parallel.
 If so, caching is disabled.
     - "needs_scaling": Bool.
 True if the algorithm is not scale invariant.
 In that case we can issue a warning if the user did not scale his problem with estimagic.
+    - "name": The name of the algorithm that can be displayed in error messages

 ``criterion_and_derivative`` is the centerpiece of how estimagic achieves its magic.
 It does logging, converts the internal parameters into a DataFrame for the user provided